Lelouch-Lamperouge-Code-Geass/LeetCode/cplusplus/123_Best_Time_to_Buy_and_Sell_Stock_III.md

 Let's see if we define it like this, then the value of ```buy_two[i] = Max{sell_one[k], k from 0 to i-1} - prices[i]```, because sell_one means "the max profit to sell one stock on day i"!
 This is hard to track.

+Another example is that the maximum profit of selling first stock on day i is depends on "maximum profit of buying first stock from day 0 to day i - 1".
+Therefore, we can't define like this.

 ```cpp
 class Solution {
 public: